jukefr/fyle/docs/guide/README.md

 ![drawing skillz](https://s3.eu-west-3.amazonaws.com/juke-github/draw.jpg)

 Each tool is contained in its own Dockerfile.
-This dockerfile is built and pushed to the Docker Hub repository of the same name. (foptimize is foptimize on Docker Hub also, same for every other service)
+This dockerfile is pushed and built on the Docker Hub repository of the same name. (foptimize is foptimize on Docker Hub also, same for every other service)

 A tool is composed of a **service** and a **format**, for instance **optimize**